Many of you already know how easy these are to make, but in case you don’t, I’m posting the recipe for you. 🙂

 Super Nutritious and BEST Deviled Egg Recipe (or Basic Egg Salad Recipe)

 - Optional: 2 teaspoons palm or coconut sugar – my secret ingredient to make them extra dreamy.
-Yes, I know, you can leave it out and they’re still good, but it’s not that much, especially split between 32 eggs.
+You can leave it out and they’re still good, but it’s not that much, especially split between 32 egg halves.

 - Optional: add 1-2 Tablespoons of sour cream if you want a creamier filling